mitmedialab/science/_includes/personal-food-computer-edu.md

 <section class="stickem-container">
 <div class="text-container stickem">
 <p class="show">Our latest version—the PFC v3.0, or "PFC_EDU"—has been scaled down from previous PFC's in terms of cost, size, and complexity, and designed specifically with educators and children aged 8-14 in mind.
-It offers a spectrum of control so that users can make their growing experience as manual or as automated as they would like.</p>
+It offers a spectrum of control so that users can make their growing experience as manual or as automated as they would like.
+By introducing OpenAg™  Food Computers into the education context, including in schools and museums, we hope to inspire and empower the high-tech farmers of the future.
+Our latest testing in schools and libraries shows more than half of students who tested a PFC_EDU think more about food production, hunger, and where their food comes from.</p>
 </div>
 <div class="media-container">
 <div class="img-container">